 - The KwaZulu-Natal Department of Agriculture has a dcoument “Buying and selling livestock at auctions – do’s and don’ts” under “Resource centre” at www.kzndard.gov.za.

-With gratitude to those who contributed information to this chapter: Mike Killassy; Lizel Pretorius (APAC); Pieter Geldenhuys (Alliance Group) and Andries Venter (NSPCA).
+With gratitude to those who contributed information to this page: Mike Killassy; Lizel Pretorius (ex-APAC); Pieter Geldenhuys (Alliance Group) and Andries Venter (NSPCA).